h3rald/h3/docs/md/key-concepts.md

 ## Key Concepts

 There are essentially four things you need to know about if you want to use H3.

-Except a solid understanding of HTML and JavaScript of course ;)
+Oh... and a solid understanding of HTML and JavaScript wouldn't hurt either ;)

 ### HyperScript